GoogleChrome/developer.chrome.com/site/en/blog/wordpress-playground/index.md

 gets updated to point to [https://playground.wordpress.net/?theme=pendant&plugin=coblocks](https://playground.wordpress.net/?theme=pendant&plugin=coblocks).

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/lPMfWljMKZbMluoN4971.png", alt="WordPress Playground showcase", width="800", height="740" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/lPMfWljMKZbMluoN4971.png", alt="WordPress Playground showcase.", width="800", height="740" %}

 The iframe is an easy way of getting started, but it's also limited to just the basic configuration option.
 If you need more than that, there is another, more